Military and Veteran Funding and Cost

 The Military Spouse Career Advancement Accounts (MyCAA) program is an employment assistance program providing eligible military spouses with up to $4,000 of financial assistance toward certification or associate degrees in a portable career field and occupation.

 Worldwide has lowered its undergraduate military tuition rate for spouses of any age and dependents 26 and under of a service member currently serving on active duty, reserves, or National Guard in a drilling status.
-Effective July 1, 2019, the new dependent tuition rate will match our military rate at $250 per credit hour for undergraduates and $576 per hour for graduate students.
+Effective July 1, 2022, the new dependent tuition rate will match our military rate at $250 per credit hour for undergraduates and $648 per hour for graduate students in most programs.

 Need additional information about your Tuition Assistance and GI Bill® benefits?